 Consent was granted to the PBE Project (DA-494-11-2003-i) under section 80(4) and (5) of the Environmental Planning and Assessment Act 1979 on 13 October 2005, subject to a number of conditions.
-The consent had been modified on seventeen occasions since, most recently on 19 December 2019 to correct a number of administrative errors associated with modification 16.
+The consent had been modified on seventeen occasions, most recently on 19 December 2019 to correct a number of administrative errors associated with modification 16.

-SICTL hold an Environment Protection Licence (EPL 20322), issued under Section 55 of the Protection of the Environment Operations Act 1997, which permits the up to 5000kL of general chemical storage.
+SICTL hold an Environment Protection Licence 20322 (EPL 20322), issued under Section 55 of the Protection of the Environment Operations Act 1997, which permits the up to 5,000 kiloliters (kL) of general chemical storage.

 Condition of Consent (CoC) C4.5 requires annual independent environmental audits following the commencement of operations, and sets out the requirements for the undertaking of those audits.
+It states: